cdlib/zephir-services/zephir-exports/docs/specs/BIBLIO-EXPORT.md

 # Bibliographic Export

 ## Description
-The bibliographic export is an export of all HT ingested items, condensed into bibliographic title-level records.
+The bibliographic export is an export of all HT ingested items, condensed into manifestation-level records.

 ### Who's it for?
 * HT Rights and Access - to assess rights and access from bibliographic and holdings data.